Tactile-based Object Retrieval From Granular Media: Abstract

 \section{Abstract}

-We introduce \OURS, a robotic manipulation method capable of retrieving objects buried in granular media.
-This is a challenging task due to the need to interact with granular media, and doing so based exclusively on tactile feedback, since a buried object can be completely hidden from vision.
-Tactile feedback is in itself challenging in this context, due to ubiquitous contact with the surrounding media, and the inherent noise level induced by the tactile readings.
-To address these challenges, we use a learning method trained end-to-end with simulated sensor noise.
+{We introduce \OURS, the first robotic system capable of grasping and retrieving objects of potentially unknown shapes buried in a granular environment.
+While important in many applications, ranging from mining and exploration to search and rescue, this type of interaction with granular media is difficult due to the uncertainty stemming from visual occlusion and noisy contact signals.
+To address these challenges, we use a learning method relying exclusively on touch feedback, trained end-to-end with simulated sensor noise.
 We show that our problem formulation leads to the natural emergence of learned pushing behaviors that the manipulator uses to reduce uncertainty and funnel the object to a stable grasp despite spurious and noisy tactile readings.
-We also introduce a training curriculum that enables learning these behaviors in simulation, followed by zero-shot transfer to real hardware.
-To the best of our knowledge, \OURS is the first method to reliably retrieve a number of different objects from a granular environment, doing so on real hardware and with integrated tactile sensing.
+We introduce a training curriculum that bootstraps learning in simulated granular environments, enabling zero-shot transfer to real hardware.
+Despite being trained only on seven objects with primitive shapes, our method is shown to successfully retrieve 35 different objects, including rigid, deformable, and articulated objects with complex shapes.}